Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

 The Central Bank of Ireland regulates firms that provide regulated services, including, payment services, electronic money, lending and investment services.

-If you wish to issue electronic money services in Ireland, such as prepaid cards or electronic wallets, you will require an Electronic Money Institution license from the Irish regulator, namely, the Central Bank of Ireland.
+If you wish to issue electronic money services in Ireland, such as prepaid cards or electronic wallets, you will require an Electronic Money Institution licence from the Irish regulator, namely, the Central Bank of Ireland.

 - Top 15 most innovative countries in the world.